 I freeze the rest of the batch in a freezer container from the dollar store.
 Remember to allow for expansion, or you will end up with coffee all over your freezer.
 I learned this lesson first-hand.
-These days, I fill the container about three-fourths of the way before putting the lid on it.
+These days, I fill the container about three-fourths before putting the lid on it.

 My friend stores her batch in ice cube trays for single-serve coffee on demand–she’s an overachiever and far more organized than I am!

 The Bottom Line: Using Your InstaPot to Make Iced Coffee Concentrate at Home is Easy!